Why are my eyes yellow?

 Jaundice in babies

 Jaundice is common in newborns.
-About 60% of all babies develop jaundice, which can include yellow eyes.
+About 60% of all full-term and 80% of premature babies develop jaundice, which can include yellow eyes.

 Infants born prematurely are at a higher risk because their livers aren’t mature enough to process bilirubin.

-Mild cases of infantile jaundice usually clear up on their own — only around one in 20 affected infants require intervention.
-For moderate cases, a special light therapy is usually used to reduce bilirubin levels, often resulting in a quick recovery.
+Mild-to-moderate cases of infantile jaundice usually clear up on their own — only around 10% of affected infants require intervention.
+For other cases, a special light therapy is usually used to reduce bilirubin levels, often resulting in a quick recovery.

 Jaundice is much less common in older children and adults.
 In these cases, a doctor may suspect a more concerning underlying condition that requires medical treatment.